ArneCL/BlogPosts/swift-ios-xcode-tabbing-uitextview.md

 The horror of development for iOS is that when you have a list of text views, and you press enter or whatever on one, it does not automatically tab to the next text view.

-You can set a delegate method for the text field that is called on return pressed, and then that gives focus to the next text field, but that is tedious.
+You can set a delegate method for the text field that is called on return key pressed.
+That gives focus to each next text field.
+These next fields are defined and assigned manually in the view controller.
+And there are loads of if statements.
+And you do this for each view controller.
+But that is tedious.

-Let's look at this delegate method, called when enter or whatever is pressed, wrapped in an extension for UIViewController, instead:
+Let's instead look at this delegate method, called when enter or whatever is pressed, wrapped in an extension for UIViewController, instead:

     extension UIViewController {
         func textFieldShouldReturn(_ textField: UITextField) -> Bool {